See you in the square. Or anywhere you are.

 activator | ideation | futuristic | relator | belief

 Wayne is a developer, planner, and licensed architect who resides in Lincoln, Nebraska.
 After initially preparing for a traditional career in architecture at the University of Nebraska, Wayne’s academic interests shifted to the emerging field of public interest design.
-His subsequent journey took him to DC, St Louis, and Cleveland before coming home in 2020 to explore affordable housing products and policy solutions that transcend the urban/rural divide.
+The subsequent journey took him to DC, St Louis, and Cleveland before coming home in 2020 to explore affordable housing products and policy solutions that transcend the urban/rural divide.

 Brief Resume (Full Vitae HERE)